ArduPilot/ardupilot_wiki/common/source/docs/common-thecubeorange-overview.rst

 More Information
 ================

-For more detials and instructions on the Cubepilot system see  `Cubepilot Docs  <https://docs.cubepilot.org/user-guides/>`__
+For more information and instructions on setting up and using the Cubepilot system see  `Cubepilot Docs  <https://docs.cubepilot.org/user-guides/>`__

-For help and support see  `Cubepilot Forum  <https://discuss.cubepilot.org/>`__
+For technical help and support on the cubepilot system see  `Cubepilot Forum  <https://discuss.cubepilot.org/>`__

-More info on Cubpilot see  `www.proficnc.com  <http://www.proficnc.com>`__
+Company information on Cubpilot can be found at  `www.proficnc.com  <http://www.proficnc.com>`__

 Carrier Board Design
 ====================

-The reference design files of the standard carrier board are available in `github  <https://github.com/proficnc/The-Cube>`__, or `here <https://github.com/ArduPilot/Schematics/tree/master/ProfiCNC>`__ ,this serve as a starting point for designers to design their own system based on The Cube autopilot.
+The reference design files of the standard carrier board are available in `github  <https://github.com/proficnc/The-Cube>`__, or `here <https://github.com/ArduPilot/Schematics/tree/master/ProfiCNC>`__ ,this serves as a starting point for designers to design their own system based on The Cube autopilot.

 Where to Buy
 ============